MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 To solve this issue, we:

-1. Ran a simple shader on the offscreen buffer, to determine where big changes in contrast occurred.
+1. Ran a simple shader on the offscreen buffer, to determine where large changes in contrast occurred.
-1. Put the pixels with big changes into a new stencil buffer.
+1. Put the pixels with large changes into a new stencil buffer.
 1. Used the stencil buffer to mask out these high-contrast areas when applying the offscreen buffer back to the screen, resulting in holes in and around the clouds.
 1. Rendered all the particles again in full-screen mode, using the stencil buffer to mask out everything but the edges, resulting in a minimal set of pixels touched.
 Since we already created the command buffer to render the particles, we simply rendered it again to the new camera.